Strong traces to degenerate parabolic equations: Abstract

 \section{Abstract}

-We prove existence of strong traces at $t=0$ for quasi-solutions to the degenerate parabolic equations under non-degeneracy assumptions.
-In order to solve the problem, we introduce a defect measure type functional and combine it with the blow up method.
+We prove existence of strong traces at $t=0$ for quasi-solutions to (multidimensional) degenerate parabolic equations with no non-degeneracy conditions.
+In order to solve the problem, we combine the blow up method and a strong precompactness result for quasi-solutions to degenerate parabolic equations with the induction argument with respect to the space dimension.